 Create Private Allows the user to create a Private ticket.
-Private tickets are only visible to the user who submitted tickets which are visible by everybody.
+Private tickets are only visible to the user who submitted them and users with the Support Staff or Read Private privilege.
+The user also needs the Create privilege.

-If the Create privilege is given but not the Create Private one, then the user can only submit Public
+If the Create privilege is allowed but not the Create Private one, then the user can only submit a ticket be it private or public.